-At ProofHQ, we work as a distributed team, meaning most of our team members work remotely in locations ranging from London, Poland, Dallas, Los Angeles, Indianapolis and more.
-As we’ve grown (now to a team of 60), we’ve picked up some things along the way that have helped us improve our processes, create a great company culture and consistently do good work.
+At Workfront, we work as a distributed team, meaning most of our team members work remotely in locations ranging from London, Poland, Dallas, Los Angeles, Indianapolis and more.
+As we’ve grown, we’ve picked up some things along the way that have helped us improve our processes, create a great company culture and consistently do good work.

 We enjoy recruiting benefits since we can choose from a much larger pool of talent, our members can work wherever they’d like and we operate much more efficiently because of this.

 That being said, remote working can pose some challenges, and it’s always great to hear from others who are successfully operating as a distributed team on ways they ensure their team is being productive and enjoying their work as well.

 We decided to interview some CEOs who are managing a distributed team and doing so quite successfully.

 1. Hire people you trust and trust the people you hire

 2. Set expectations for what will be accomplished.
 Manage that and not based on hours worked.

 3. Go all in.
 Half remote/half in office doesn’t seem to be a good way to work.

 We look for people who get excited about the idea of working from anywhere and can see how work is going to evolve in the future.
 Not everyone is cut out for working remotely though so you have to be careful here.
 Ideally they’d have some experience working on a remote team.
 This gives them a better perspective and appreciation for the problem we are solving.

 We actually don’t have many tools or processes.
 Our own tool solves the hardest problem which is seeing your team members faces, building culture, and generally feeling less lonely.
 Timezones can still be a hurdle but we do the best we can to have overlap.
 We also have several email aliases for things like marketing, product, technical, etc. which we use to keep the appropriate people in the loop on various topics.
 These have proven to be extremely helpful.